tayvano/lazarus-bluenoroff-research/hacks-and-thefts/Bithumb.md

 The best I have ever been able to parse out, the four separate hacks are as follows:

 - February 7th, 2017: ~$7 million or more.
-Or maybe 30k PII records.
+Or maybe 30k PII records - Attributed to DPRK in 2023 UN Report

 - June 29th, 2017: ~$7 million or more.
-Or maybe 30k PII records.
+Or maybe 30k PII records - Attributed to DPRK in 2023 UN Report

 - December 2017: the South Korean government attributed the attack(s) to DPRK.